-If you bought a home that was built before 1980 chances are, it may contain asbestos.
+If you bought a Brisbane home that was built before 1980 chances are, it may contain asbestos which needs to be removed.
 Many homes that were built before the 1980s used asbestos for its construction because of its fire-resistant and insulating qualities.
 Asbestos was used to construct floors, ceiling tiles, ceilings, wall plasters, vinyl floor backings, floor mastics and many more.
 The truth of the matter is, asbestos won’t pose any danger as long as it is intact.
 It will only be considered a health hazard when asbestos fibres spread in the air.
 Asbestos can become airborne if the materials that contain asbestos are disturbed during repairs or renovations or when the material gets damaged.

 What To Do If Your Home Has Asbestos

 It can be extremely hard to know if your house has asbestos.
 If you suspect that your house may contain asbestos then you should consider hiring a licensed asbestos surveyor.
 Never attempt to test asbestos yourself because if you are not trained and licensed to do the job you may run the risk of releasing toxic fibres into the air while trying to get the samples.